 How to scale Docker Containers with Docker-Compose

-I've been working on a few projects at the moment and scaling keeps coming to a head.
-So let's take a look on how to scale a Docker web services stack with Docker-Compose.
-Before we get started we need to lay a bit of ground work.
+I've been working on a few projects at the moment, and scaling keeps coming up.
+So, let's take a look at scaling a Docker web services stack with Docker-Compose

-The HAProxy receives the web requests and routes it to the single web service which prints the hostname of the container that receives the request where a counter is incremented, and this value is then stored in the Redis Database.
+The HAProxy receives the web requests and routes them to the single web service, which prints the hostname of the container that receives the request, where a counter is incremented.
+This value is then stored in the Redis Database.

-Now let's scale our stack out to 5 web instances/containers that are now load balanced and still connected to the Redis DB.
+Now, let's scale our stack out to 5 web instances/containers that are load-balanced and still connected to the Redis DB.
 Docker-compose easily scales our service from 1 to 5 instances.
-Once the web services scales out to 5 we need to inform the Database and HAProxy of these changes so they can accept and route traffic accordingly.
+Once the web services scale out to 5, we need to inform the Database and HAProxy of these changes so they can accept and route traffic accordingly.

-As before the web requests are received by the HAProxy but are now routed round-robin to all 5 of the web service instances.
-All these instances are also linked to the Redis DB and thus our application prints the hostname and increments the number of visits works flawlessly all while printing the hostname from each container that responds.
-We can also scale the the web service back to 1 container when we are done.
+As before, the web requests are received by the HAProxy but are now routed round-robin to all 5 of the web service instances.
+All these instances are also linked to the Redis DB, and thus, our application prints the hostname and increments the number of visits flawlessly while printing the hostname from each container that responds.
+We can also scale the web service back to 1 container when we are done.

 DEMO - How to scale Docker Containers with Docker-Compose